speakeasy-api/speakeasy-typescript-sdk/README.md

 const app = express();

+// Configure a new instance of the SDK for the store API const storeSDK = new SpeakeasySDK({
+  apiKey: "YOUR API KEY HERE",			// retrieved from Speakeasy API dashboard.
+  apiID: "store_api", 			        // this is an ID you provide that you would like to associate captured requests with.
+  versionID: "1.0.0",               // this is a Version you provide that you would like to associate captured requests with.
+  port: 3000,							          // The port number your express app is listening on (required to build full URLs on non-standard ports)
+});

-// Configure a speakeasy SDK instance const cfg: Config = {
+// Configure a new instance of the SDK for the product AP const productSDK = new SpeakeasySDK({
-  apiKey: "YOUR API KEY HERE",			// retrieve from Speakeasy API dashboard.
+  apiKey: "YOUR API KEY HERE",			// retrieved from Speakeasy API dashboard.
-  apiID: "YOUR API ID HERE", 			// custom Api ID to associate captured requests with.
+  apiID: "product_api", 			      // this is an ID you provide that you would like to associate captured requests with.
-  versionID: "YOUR VERSION ID HERE",	// custom Version ID to associate captured requests
+  versionID: "1.0.0",               // this is a Version you provide that you would like to associate captured requests with.
-  port: 3000,							// The port number your express app is listening on (required to build full URLs on non-standard ports) };
+  port: 3000,							          // The port number your express app is listening on (required to build full URLs on non-standard ports)
+});

+// The different instances of the SDK (with differnt IDs or even versions assigned) can be used to associate requests with different APIs and Versions. const storeRouter = app.route("/store");
+storeRouter.use(storeSDK.expressMiddleware());

-const sdk = new SpeakeasySDK(cfg);
+const productsRouter = app.route("/products");

-// Add the speakeasy middleware to your express app/router app.use(sdk.expressMiddleware());
+productsRouter.use(productSDK.expressMiddleware());

 // Rest of your express app setup code
 ```